DiamondLightSource/httomo/docs/source/howto/process_lists/side_outputs/side_out.rst

 a parameter for a method further down the pipeline.
 For example, the output of a method that calculates the :ref:`centering`, that is required for a reconstruction method.

-HTTomo provides a special syntax how the output of the method needs to be defined and how to refer to that special output.
+HTTomo provides a special syntax (loosely based on metadata syntax for `GitHub Actions  <https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions>`_) how the output of the method needs to be defined and how to refer to that special output later.

 Specifying the side output
 ##########################

-The output of some methods provides a supplementary information to be used later down the line, hence the given term for that is :code:`side_outputs`.
+The output of some methods delivers not the processed data, but rather a supplementary information to be used later down the line.
+The given term for that supplementary data is :code:`side_outputs`.
 As an example, let us consider the following centering
 algorithm:

 .. code-block:: yaml